 Be a part of a team that focuses on hope, transformation and recovery every day!
 Join Casa Treatment Center as we support women battling addiction.

-The Program Assistant (PA) supports the operation of the Residential Treatment program by assisting the staff and clients.
+The Recovery Program Specialist supports the operation of the Residential Treatment program by assisting the staff and clients.

-The Program Assistant is a part-time overnight position working 2 to 3 nights a week from 11:30 p.m. to 8:00 a.m.
+The Recovery Program Specialist is a part-time position.
 This team member will occasionally be working with clients in emotionally charged situations and must be comfortable and able to maintain composure.
 They must be able to immediately identify the appropriate staff member to assist client in stabilization during these charged situations.

 Essential job duties: